TerryV8/click-count/docs/load_balancer_web-app.md

 ![web_app_Load_Balancing_type4](https://assets.digitalocean.com/articles/HAProxy/layer_4_load_balancing.png)

 The user accesses the load balancer, which forwards the user's request to the web-backend group of backend servers.
 Whichever backend server is selected will respond directly to the user's request.
-Generally, all of the servers in the web-backend should be serving identical content--otherwise the user might receive inconsistent content.
+Generally, all of the servers in the web-backend should be serving identical content--otherwise, the user might receive inconsistent content.
 Note that both web servers connect to the same database server.

 # Install HAProxy